uibakery/self-hosted/README.md

 Once an update to the on-premise version is available, we will notify you via email.

+## Update to the latest version

-To update your UI Bakery on-premise version, follow the steps below:
+To update your UI Bakery on-premise version to the latest one, follow the steps below:

 1. Take a full backup of UI Bakery instance.
 1. Go to your `ui-bakery-on-premise` folder: